rapenne-s/bento/README.md

 ## Status report of the fleet

-With the script `get_status.sh`, you instantly get a report of your fleet, all extracted from the logs files deposited after each update:
+Using `bento status`, you instantly get a report of your fleet, all information are extracted from the logs files deposited after each update:

 - what is the version they should have (built locally) against the version they are currently running
 - their state: